Tomash667/carpg/doc/script.md

 * int gold - modifying will show message.
 * Vars@ vars - readonly
 * string name - can only be set for heroes (UnitData have hero flag) at startup.
-* string real_name - readonly, return real name for heroes that don't have known_name.
+* string realName - readonly, return real name for heroes that don't have knownName.
-* bool dont_attack - enemy ai don't attack.
+* bool dontAttack - enemy ai don't attack.
-* bool known_name - player known name, can't be changed from true to false.
+* bool knownName - player known name, can't be changed from true to false.
 * bool temporary - unit is removed when location is repopulated.
 * UNIT_ORDER order - readonly, current unit order.
 * LocationPart@ locPart - location part unit is in.